 A small business loan, like the SBA 7(a) loan, can be exactly the nudge you need to grow your organization -- but no matter how you spin it, borrowing for your business is a big decision.

-That's why we created our business loan calculator.
+That's why we created our small business loan calculator.
 Enter different loan amounts, interest rates, and terms in years to get a clearer picture of how much you'll actually have to pay.